ximenesyuri/cli/README.md

 # Completion

-When you create a CLI with the `CLI` class from `cly`, it comes equipped with a `--completion` option, which prints a `Bash` completion script for your CLI.
+When you create a CLI with the `CLI` class from `cli`, it comes equipped with a `--completion` option, which prints a `Bash` completion script for your CLI.

 ```bash
 # print the completion script